Posted on 03rd August 2020

-Patients who were due to be seen in the last three months for a review of a specific issue (not a routine check up) and where in our view review is ‘essential’.
+Patients who were due to be seen during the period of lockdown for a review of a specific issue (not a routine check up) and where in our view review is ‘essential’.

 Patients with any other issues classed as an ‘essential situation’.
 This might include where you have lost or broken your glasses or contact lenses and require a replacement to function.

 Many of these patients will have been already contacted and booked in.
 If we haven’t contacted you already to make an appointment but you feel you fall into one of these categories, please call or email us, and we can advise whether we are able to see you.
 In addition, if you have any new concerns and think you would benefit from being seen, please get in touch.
 You can email us on firstname.lastname@example.org or phone us on 0131 225 2235.

 Last week we provided advice on how to prevent your child suffering from digital eyestrain.
 This week, we're looking at adults, in particular those working from home (most of us at the moment!).
 Ian...Read more